 - Rosie (Sekiu) – An anthropomorphic fish statue complete with a pink skirt, bra, and tennis shoes.
 Doesn’t get much weirder than this.

 - Codger Pole (Colfax) – Local totem pole built to commemorate a local football game.
 Depicts the players as they appeared in the 1930s during their first match.
 Dedicated in 1988 during their final rematch.

 - Wild Horses Monument (Vantage) – Dedicated to Washington state’s centennial.
 A collection of iron horses galloping on a ridgeline over the Columbia River Gorge.

 You have endless options for gorgeous roads on the West Coast.
 Choose any one of these scenic routes listed below to gain more West Coast road trip ideas!

 Each drive features some of the best places to visit on a USA West Coast road trip and several other scenic byways detours as well.

 One of the finest drives in the entire USA.
 Road trip from San Diego to Seattle via Highway 1 and 101, which hugs the near entirety of the West Coast.

 Watch the coastline change from desert-like to temperate and see some of the finest scenery of all.
-Highway 101 attractions include the California Redwoods, Big Sur, the rugged Oregon Coast, and the lush Olympic Peninsula in Washington.
+Highway 101 attractions include the California Redwoods, camping at Big Sur, the rugged Oregon Coast, and the lush Olympic Peninsula in Washington.